atomone-hub/genesis/CONSTITUTION.md

   be approved at the end of the voting period.
 This approval is contingent upon the voting participation meeting or exceeding a predefined quorum value for Hub Governance.
-> XXX link to separate definitions for simple and supermajority for both hub and DAO governance.
   - **Constitutional majority** - the Constitutional Majority is initially set at 90%.
 The Constitutional Majority cannot be made lower than 90% even with a Constitutional Majority, but it may be set to any value between 90% and